An intelligent tutor for planning in large partially observable environments: Discovering effective cognitive strategies for planning in partially observable environments

 \paragraph{Meta-level reward function} All planning operations have a fixed cost $r_{\text{meta}}(b,c_i)=-\lambda$.
 Termination leads to a reward that is received from moving along the path $p\in \text{Paths}(G)$ with the highest expected reward according to the current belief state (Equation~\ref{eq:best_path} and~\ref{eq:expected_reward}).

 \paragraph{Meta-level transition probabilities} The transition probabilities $T_{\text{meta}}(b,c,b')$ specify how the belief state is updated by different meta-level actions.
 Each computation $c_i$ reveals noisy information $o_i\sim\mathcal{N}(t_i,\tau_{\text{obs}})$ about the expected reward of the corresponding node represented by belief state $b_i$.
 The precision parameter $\tau_{\text{obs}}$ is a global parameter of the environment that specifies how accurate planning operations are.
-An observation $o_i$ is added to the current belief about that state $b_i$ by computing the posterior mean and precision of the updated belief state and updating the parameters $(\mu_i,\tau_i)$ (Equation~\ref{eq:posterior}).
+An observation $o_i$ is added to the current belief about that state $b_i$ by computing the posterior mean and precision $(\mu_i,\tau_i)$ of the updated belief state (Equation~\ref{eq:posterior}) using the Gaussian conjugate prior \citep{murphy2007conjugate}.

 Together, the initial belief state, the set of computations, the transition probabilities, and the meta-level reward function formalize the problem of discovering resource-rational planning strategies for partially observable environments.
-We now turn to our algorithm for approximating the optimal policy $\pi^*$ (see Equation~\ref{eq:optimal_policy}), the \textit{meta-greedy policy for partially observable environments} (MGPO).
+We now turn to the \textit{meta-greedy policy for partially observable environments} (MGPO), our algorithm for approximating the optimal policy $\pi^*$.
+The optimal policy $\pi^*$ is defined as the policy that achieves the highest cumulative meta-level reward over all sequential planning steps $t$ until the termination action $\perp$ is chosen (see Equation~\ref{eq:optimal_policy}).